Betoniteollisuus/BETK---Documents/doc_drafts/Draft: Peppol implementation guide for the construction industry.md

   - [cbc:ContentUnitQuantity](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cbc-ContentUnitQuantity/) `@unitCode` is mandatory.
   - Use **Recommendation 20/21 (X-prefixed)** codes.

-- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cbc:OrderQuantityIncrementNumeric]() tells the increments which can be ordered.
+- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cbc:OrderQuantityIncrementNumeric](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cbc-OrderQuantityIncrementNumeric/) tells the increments which can be ordered.
   - Example: Can half a product be ordered?
   - For concrete elements, default = **1**.

-- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cbc:MinimumOrderQuantity](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cbc-MinimumOrderQuantity/) and [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cbc:MaximumOrderQuantity]() tell the minimum and maximum amount of items that can be ordered.
+- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cbc:MinimumOrderQuantity](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cbc-MinimumOrderQuantity/) and [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cbc:MaximumOrderQuantity](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cbc-MaximumOrderQuantity/) tell the minimum and maximum amount of items that can be ordered.
   - `@unitCode` is mandatory.
   - For unique items, use value **1**.

-- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cbc:WarrantyInformation]() can be used for any warranty-related information.
+- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cbc:WarrantyInformation](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cbc-WarrantyInformation/) can be used for any warranty-related information.

-- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cbc:PackLevelCode]() conveys packaging information.
+- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cbc:PackLevelCode](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cbc-PackLevelCode/) conveys packaging information.
 Possible values ([GS1 7009 codelist](https://docs.peppol.eu/poacc/upgrade-3/codelist/GS17009/)):
   - “CU” = Base Unit level
   - “DU” = Pallet level
   - “TU” = Case level
   - “HN” = Handling Unit

-- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cac:LineValidityPeriod]() tree that includes [cbc:StartDate]() and [cbc:EndDate]() is used to tell when the catalogue line is valid.
-The use case can for example be a promotianal price that expires at a certain point or a product that is discontinued.
+- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cac:LineValidityPeriod](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cac-LineValidityPeriod/) tree that includes [cbc:StartDate](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cac-LineValidityPeriod/cbc-StartDate/) and [cbc:EndDate](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cac-LineValidityPeriod/cbc-EndDate/) is used to tell when the catalogue line is valid.
+The use case can, for example, be a promotional price that expires at a certain point or a product that is discontinued.

-- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cac:ItemComparison]() tree is used to tell the price per a quantity of unit of measure.
-For example how much one kilogram or litre of the product costs.
-This is a non mandatory element.
-In precast concrete element case this element is not neccessary, as prices are not part of the typical use case.
+- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cac:ItemComparison](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cac-ItemComparison/) tree is used to tell the price per a quantity of unit of measure.
+For example, how much one kilogram or litre of the product costs.
+This is a non-mandatory element.
+In the precast concrete element case, this element is not necessary, as prices are not part of the typical use case.
 For other products this is a relevant element to be used.

-- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cac:RequiredItemLocationQuantity]() tree is used to convey information about the price of the product or if a price is depentant on the lead time when the delivery needs to be made.
-For precast concrete elements this element tree is not neccessary, as prices of the products are not part of the typical scenario.
-For other products this is a relevant element to be used.
+- [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cac:RequiredItemLocationQuantity](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cac-RequiredItemLocationQuantity/) tree is used to convey information about the price of the product or if a price is depentant on the lead time when the delivery needs to be made.
+For precast concrete elements, this element tree is not necessary, as the prices of the products are not part of the typical scenario.
+For other products, this is a relevant element to be used.

-If the element is used, then the [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cac:RequiredItemLocationQuantity]() / [cbc:LeadTimeMeasure]() would indicate the time from when the order is placed until the item is available for delivery from the sellers' premises or at the applicable address specified for the price. @unitCode is mandatory to be used with values from the Recommendation 20, including Recommendation 21 codes - prefixed with X (UN/ECE) codelist.
+If the element is used, then the [cac:CatalogueLine](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/) / [cac:RequiredItemLocationQuantity](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cac-RequiredItemLocationQuantity/) / [cbc:LeadTimeMeasure](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cac-RequiredItemLocationQuantity/cbc-LeadTimeMeasure/) would indicate the time from when the order is placed until the item is available for delivery from the sellers' premises or at the applicable address specified for the price. @unitCode is mandatory to be used with values from the Recommendation 20, including Recommendation 21 codes - prefixed with X (UN/ECE) codelist.
 “DAY” = day, “HUR” = hour.
 [cbc:MinimumQuantity]() and [cbc:MaximumQuantity]() with mandatory @unitCodes from the same code list would indicate threshold and maximum quantities for the given price. [cac:ApplicableTerritoryAddress]() tree tells the address which the price is related to.

-- [cac:Price]() tree then tells the actual price per base unit and [cac:ValidityPeriod](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ValidityPeriod/) tree is used to indicate the validity period of the price.
+- [cac:Price](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-CatalogueLine/cac-RequiredItemLocationQuantity/cac-Price/) tree then tells the actual price per base unit and [cac:ValidityPeriod](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ValidityPeriod/) tree is used to indicate the validity period of the price.

 All the price elements are non-mandatory.
 A typical use case could only be that the price is the same regardless of the location.
 In that case the example XML could look like this: